 Following this meeting, the faculty advisor or dissertation chair will provide a summary of the faculty's feedback to the student.
-This summary need not be written; indeed, it will often take the form of a verbal conversation with the faculty advisor in an individual meeting.
+This feedback should be in written form, but it should also occur through an individually meeting with the student.
+The written feedback should be emailed to the student and to the Department Administrator, to be kept on file.
 Concurrent with the faculty advisor's summary, the Department Chair will also provide a condensed summary of the faculty's feedback to the student in the form of a brief written letter.
 In the letter, the student's performance will be deemed excellent, satisfactory, or unsatisfactory.
 For students in their first three years, an unsatisfactory review would be the result of poor performance in any one of the following areas: coursework, Independent Research Project (in the first or second year), or the Portfolio System.
 For students who have advanced to dissertation status, an unsatisfactory review would be the result of poor progress in the dissertation process.

 An unsatisfactory review is a serious matter and any student who receives this review will be required to meet with the Department Chair to discuss it.
-Following this meeting, the student will have a clear understanding of the steps required to respond to the review and, together with the

-Department Chair, create a plan of action by which these steps will be carried out.
+Following this meeting, the student will have a clear understanding of the steps required to respond to the review and, together with the Department Chair, create a plan of action by which these steps will be carried out.
 Both the student and Department Chair will sign the action plan.
 An evaluation meeting including the student, advisor, and Department Chair will occur at the end of each semester until the student receives a satisfactory review.
 After receiving an unsatisfactory review, the student will be placed on Probationary Status.
 In cases where a student receives two year-end unsatisfactory reviews, the Department Chair will convene a meeting of the department faculty with the purpose of determining whether the student will be allowed to continue in the overall graduate program.